InRule/Samples/Authoring Samples/Decisions/execute-decision.md

 See the irSDK developer documentation on how to execute Decisions:

 - Application Integration with InRule
-    - -> irServer® - Rule Execution Service
+    - irServer® - Rule Execution Service
         - Executing a Decision on irServer SOAP endpoint using a Service Reference
         - Execute Decision Sample Request and Response Formats

+- Source Code Examples
+    - Runtime API Examples
+        - Executing Rules
+            - Executing Decisions